arynsh/PizzaCo/README.md

 ## Specs

-1. The program will allow users to choose a pizza based on size and returns a price.
+1. The program will allow users to choose a plain pizza based on size and returns a price.
   Input: "Small plain pizza"
   Output: $10.00
-2. The program will allow users to choose a pizza based on toppings and returns a price.
+2. The program will allow users to choose a small size pizza based on toppings and returns a price.
   Input: "Extra Cheese, small"
   Output: $12.00
 3. The program will allow users to choose a pizza based on both size and toppings and returns a price